merliot/hub/README.md

 		"Show the instructions on how to deploy a qrcode device"
 		</pre>

-- ### Docker

-    - Merliot Hub is a Docker container image so you can run your hub anywhere you can run a Docker image.

 - ### Cloud-Ready

-    - Merliot Hub is cloud-ready and requires a minimal VM to run.
-You need 0.1vCPU, 256MB RAM, and 256MB Disk.
+    - Merliot Hub is packaged as a Docker container image so you can run your hub anywhere you can run a Docker image, locally on your own laptop or server, or on the cloud.
+See [install](https://merliot.io/doc/install) guide for more info.
+The docker image requires a minimal VM: 0.1vCPU, 256MB Ram, 256MB Disk.

-That is a lot to unpack.
-Let’s start with the private device hub part.

 ### Private Hub